cryptosuviio/ram-recoverer/ricardian/contract.contracts.md

 <h1 class="contract">remove</h1>

-Removes a list of accounts, either from to be unstaked, or recovered.
+Removes a list of accounts, either from the main account list, or from the skipped account list.

 ### Intent
 INTENT.
 This is one way to remove accounts from this contract.
 This is done by contract operator(s).